dstroot/blog-next/data/_posts/2021-07-12-github-copilot.md

 The clear legal issue for users of Copilot discussed by IP lawyer [Kate Downing](https://fossa.com/blog/analyzing-legal-implications-github-copilot/) is that in some cases using Copilot’s suggestions may be a breach of license (or require relicensing your own work under a GPL-compatible license):

-> “The more complex and lengthy the suggestion, the more likely it has some sort of copyrightable expression.”
+> "The more complex and lengthy the suggestion, the more likely it has some sort of copyrightable expression."

 ### See Copilot Answer Leetcode Code Interview Questions